-People seeking landscape design and installation services in Georgia frequently appreciate learning about available species of grasses.
+People seeking Atlanta Landscape Designer services in Georgia frequently appreciate learning about available species of lawn grasses.
 The selection of the best varieties helps landowners cultivate lush, expansive lawns.
 This brief article offers information about some popular local landscape services.
 Check out Johns Creek Landscape Design and Suwanee Tree Services.

-Some of The Best Grasses For Northern Georgia
+Some of The Best Lawn Grasses For Northern Georgia

-One practical strategy for obtaining a vibrant lawn in this area involves planting a preferred warm weather grass, then over-sowing it with a cold weather variety.
+One practical strategy for obtaining a vibrant lawn in this area involves planting a preferred warm-weather grass, then over-sowing it with a cold-weather variety.
 The presence of a thick carpet of grass helps prevent weeds from gaining a foothold.
-After warm weather grasses fall dormant, some cold weather species continue to thrive, enabling property owners to retain a rich lawn through much of the year.
+After warm weather grasses fall dormant, some cold weather species continue to thrive, enabling property owners to retain a rich lawn throughout much of the year.
 Consider some of these popular choices:

-Bermuda Grass: This species of dense, warm weather grass produces attractive green lawns in Georgia.
+Bermuda Grass: This species of dense, warm-weather grass produces attractive green lawns in Georgia.
 It has become the most popular selection for use in many parts of Atlanta and will sustain heavy foot traffic (making it an appealing choice for use on local golf courses).
-Grass blades end in a point and extend roughly one eighth of an inch in width.
+Grass blades end at a point and extend roughly one-eighth of an inch in width.
 Landowners should water a Bermuda Grass lawn frequently.

 St. Augustine Grass: Georgia residents who own low-lying, wet yards may discover advantages in planting this species of grass.
 Native to Florida, this warm weather variety requires copious water.
 It produces thick blades of light green grass.